 There are a few no-nos in the game of baseball, whether you were brought up in the Steroid Era or the Dead Ball Era.
-The first is to never charge a 46-year-old balding pitcher on the mound, because he will 100 percent win that fight.
+The first of baseball’s unwritten rules is to never charge a 46-year-old balding pitcher on the mound, because he will 100 percent win that fight.
 I wouldn’t advise charging at Nolan Ryan at any age, though.

 The second is to never wield a bat in a fight.
 That’s how people get seriously hurt.
 Use your fists or don’t square up at all.
 Whatever you do, don’t throw your helmet and miss my by a mile like Bryce Harper did against the San Francisco Giants.

 But kicking the catcher?
 I’m not sure that one’s in the game’s book of unwritten rules.

 Batter Kicks Catcher, Fights Entire Team

 If you hear the name Izzy Alcantara, run the opposite way.

 The former MLB player spent only a couple seasons with the Boston Red Sox and Milwaukee Brewers from 2000-02, and it’s probably because he was an absolute hothead.

 Never was that more apparent than on July 3, 2001, when the Dominican Red Sox outfielder lost control of his temper during his at-bat in a minor league game between the Pawtucket Red Sox and the Scranton/Wilkes Barre Red Barons.